primate-run/primate/docs/docs/validation.md

 logic.

 !!!
-`request.body.fields` isn't tied to Pema; it accepts any schema that exposes a `parse` function; but only Pema integrates directly with Primate to throw a `ParseError` that is intercepted and passed to the client.
+`request.body.form` isn't tied to Pema; it accepts any schema that exposes a `parse` function; but only Pema integrates directly with Primate to throw a `ParseError` that is intercepted and passed to the client.
 !!!